 Named for University Regent Al Self and his wife, Lila, the M. A. and Lila Self Leadership Academy Scholarship is a distinguished and prestigious award given to the top applicants to the university that demonstrate exceptional leadership potential.
 The Selfs provided the founding gift to the Leadership Academy in 2000, and it allows the Leadership Academy to provide up to four incoming first-year students with scholarships.

-The Leadership Academy is composed of 25 undergraduates and is led by Executive Director George M. Langlois and Program Manager Meghan Pickett.
+The Leadership Academy is composed of 30 undergraduates and is led by Executive Director George M. Langlois and Program Manager Alexandra.
+In addition to funding 30 undergraduates.
 The academy is an educational initiative aimed at developing the leadership potential of all Illinois Tech students.

 Additional benefits to Leadership Academy Scholarship recipients include exclusive leadership opportunities on campus and in the Chicago area, networking luncheons and dinners, experiential leadership development and training, and social bonding with fellow Leadership Academy Scholars.
 Leadership Academy Scholars will also receive a certificate in leadership studies upon successful completion of the academy’s programs and activities.